 A typical all-day screening includes blood and urine analysis, a saline sonogram, a physical evaluation, drug and STD testing, and a tutorial on injectable medications.
 In addition, psychological screening will be completed by an ASRM-certified psychologist, or by a social worker on staff at your fertility clinic.

-Surrogate Begins Treatments & Prepares for Transfer: 4-5 Months
+Surrogate Begins Medications & Prepares for Transfer: 4-5 Weeks

 Your surrogate should be able to start medications for an embryo transfer cycle with 4-5 months of matching.
 This time frame depends on your fertility’s clinics schedule for her medical and psychological screening, her passing those screenings and then completing the Gestational Carrier Contract.
 She will then begin her medications to prepare for the embryo transfer which takes place approximately 4-5 weeks later.